Last Updated: September 27, 2017

 How We Obtain Personal Information

-- As a data controller, we collect and process EEA Personal Information directly from individuals, either via our publicly available websites, including www.redhat.com, or in connection with our customer, partner, and vendor relationships.
+- As a data controller, we collect and process EEA and Swiss Personal Information directly from individuals, either via our publicly available websites, including www.redhat.com, or in connection with our customer, partner, and vendor relationships.

-- As an agent (as that term is used in the Principles), we obtain and process EEA Personal Information on behalf of and under the instructions of our customers in connection with cloud services Red Hat provides ("Cloud Services"), such as Personal Information stored by customers using our OpenShift Online offering.
+- As an agent (as that term is used in the Principles), we obtain and process EEA and Swiss Personal Information on behalf of and under the instructions of our customers in connection with cloud services Red Hat provides ("Cloud Services"), such as Personal Information stored by customers using our OpenShift Online offering.
 In that context, customers are the data controllers or agents and the roles and responsibilities of the parties for the processing of Personal Information are defined in our agreements with customers.

 Privacy Shield Principles